 Article III -State Organization

-Section 1 -The officers of the state party shall consist of a chairperson, vice-chairperson,
+Section 1 -The officers of the state party shall consist of a chairperson, vice-chairperson, treasurer, and secretary.

 Section 2 -The state chairperson shall be responsible for executive direction of the organization